michael-hartmann/caps/manual/manual.rst

 ``CUTOFF`` should be at least two orders of magnitude smaller than ``EPSREL``.

-By default, the integration routine uses an adaptive Gauss-Kronrod method provided by CQUADPACK.
-For perfect reflectors it is sometimes faster to use an adaptive exponentially convergent Fourier-Chebshev quadrature scheme (FCQS), see `Boyd, "Exponentially convergent Fourier-Chebshev quadrature schemes on bounded and infinite intervals", JOSC 2, 2 (1987)
-<https://doi.org/10.1007/BF01061480>`_.
-You can use FCQS using the flag
+By default, the integration routine uses an adaptive Gauss-Kronrod method provided by `CQUADPACK <https://github.com/ESSS/cquadpack>`_.
+For perfect reflectors it is sometimes faster to use an adaptive exponentially convergent Fourier-Chebshev quadrature scheme (FCQS), see `Boyd, "Exponentially convergent Fourier-Chebshev quadrature schemes on bounded and infinite intervals", JOSC 2, 2 (1987) <https://doi.org/10.1007/BF01061480>`_.
+You can use FCQS using the flag ``--fcqs``.
-``--fcqs``.
 Since the adaptive algorithm is not well tested, this option is considered experimental.

 Temperature
 ^^^^^^^^^^^